home

 No visit to Jerusalem for families with kids is complete without a visit to Jerusalem's unique Biblical Zoo.

 The zoo conserves species mentioned in the Bible, as well as other endangered species from all over the world.
 In keeping with its conservation efforts, the zoo works to breed those species that have been driven out of their natural habitats in Israel and slowly reintroduce them into the wild.
-In total the zoo features over 170 species, including kiddie favorites such as lions, cheetahs, and crocodiles.
-There’s also a lovely petting zoo with goats, chickens and more, as well as a sculpture garden filled with more exotic creatures.
-Children (and adults) may enjoy the regular rain-rides through the massive grounds.
+In total, the zoo features over 170 species, including kiddie favorites such as lions, cheetahs, and crocodiles.
+There’s also a lovely petting zoo with goats, chickens, and more, as well as a sculpture garden filled with more exotic creatures.
+Children (and adults) may enjoy the regular train rides through the massive grounds.

 Address: 1 Derech Aharon Sholov, Jerusalem